jbcodeforce/aws-messaging-samples/docs/labs/ibm-mq.md

       <version>9.3.4.0</version>
     </dependency>
   ```

-  We will see CCDT parameter later.
+  We will see CCDT parameters later.

 * Once the app runs, it should be connected with logs showing: